FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 11th July 2022.md

 of the Full Council/Municipal or Metropolitan District/two SPCs currently

-attends **30 meetings** per year from those meetings alone as follows:--- 13
+attends **30 meetings** per year from those meetings alone as follows:
+---
+13

  Plenary Council Bi-Monthly, Annual and Budget Meetings